shovon58/ethicalux-security/EthicalUX.md

 ![Auto-suggest on Ex Libris' Primo suggesting child sex literature for a search on children's literature](img/primo.png)

-Do we value our users' trust as much as the appearance of convenience?
+Do we value our users' trust as much as the appearance of convenience? ([From @Nadaleen](https://twitter.com/Nadaleen/status/730116596728012800/photo/1))

 Note: